8ta4/pun/DONTREADME.md

 Two phrases are included: "the" and "to".

 Two phrases are plenty to show off a map structure.
 One lone phrase might get misread as a request for only one result.

+Determining the true percentage for less common words is difficult.

 [They are the two most frequent word forms](https://www.wordfrequency.info/samples/wordFrequency.xlsx), per the Corpus of Contemporary American English, which aligns with the target demographic of Americans 10 and up.
 These two words can confidently be assigned a recognizability score of 100.0%.